-2019 Legislative Priorities
+2020 Legislative Priorities

-The Iowa Association of Business and Industry is proud to have served as the Voice of Iowa Business since 1903.
-ABI is a member-driven organization and its legislative priorities reflect the goals of business and community leaders across Iowa.
+The lowa Association of Business and Industry has proudly served as the voice of lowa Business since 1903.
+A member driven organization, representing 1,500 member businesses that employ more than 330,000 working lowans, ABI's 2020 legislative priorities reflect the goals of business and community leaders in lowa's 99 counties.